 Set to Pressure Cook/Manual, and use the + or - (or dial) to choose 4 minutes (High Pressure).
-When cook time has ended, let the pot rest undisturbed for 2 to 3 minutes, then do a controlled Quick Release.
+When cook time has ended, let the pot rest undisturbed for 3 minutes, then do a controlled Quick Release.

 When the pin in the lid has dropped down, carefully open the lid, facing away from you, and stir the contents.

 Use a potato masher to carefully mash some or all of the potatoes, as desired.

 Turn the Sauté function back on, and use the Lowest setting (on the IP is called Less).